 Although most of the time we don’t know exactly what causes scoliosis, scientists have identified several risk factors that increase the odds of developing it.
 For example, we know that scoliosis affects seven girls for every one boy.
 Most early cases occur in girls between the ages of 8 and 14 who have not begun menstruating and have thin, lanky bodies.

 Genetics could be the cause of scoliosis.
 Around 30 percent of scoliosis patients have a family history of the condition, and while there are many factors involved in the developing a spine curve.
 This means kids who have siblings, parents, or grandparents with the condition should get screened.

 Unfortunately, scoliosis is not preventable.
 Research has ruled out a connection between idiopathic scoliosis and specific behaviors such as poor posture or carrying a heavy backpack.

-- Abnormal posture, such as tilted shoulders, rib cage or hips
+- Abnormal postures, such as tilted shoulders, rib cage, or hips

 - Tilted eye line

 - Unexplained back pain